LMFDB/lmfdb/StyleSheet.md

 **General style conventions**

 - All titles, bread crumbs, captions, column headings should be left-aligned and use <a href="https://en.wikipedia.org/wiki/Letter_case#Sentence_case">sentence case</a> (only first word and proper nouns capitalized).
-- Bread should not be repetitive (so "Modular forms -> Hilbert", not "Modular forms -> Hilber modular forms").
+- Bread crumbs should avoid repetition (so "Modular forms -> Hilbert", not "Modular forms -> Hilber modular forms").
 - Section headings should be `<h2>`.
 - All content under section headings should be slightly indented (use a table or `<p>` to achieve this)